 - Make It Veggie/Vegan: Transform this into a delicious vegetarian or vegan dish by substituting the minced meat with vegan mince.
 You can also boost the protein content by throwing in kidney beans or any other bean you fancy.

-- Give It A Cheesy Twist: Sprinkle some dairy-free cheese over the mince (or regular cheese if you are not dairy-free!) once it has been stuffed into the pepper, then pop in the oven for 5 minutes until the cheese gets all melty & gooey with the mince mixture.
+- Give It A Cheesy Twist: Sprinkle some dairy-free cheese over the mince (or regular cheese if you are not dairy-free!) once it has been stuffed into the pepper, then pop it in the oven for 5 minutes until the cheese gets all melty & gooey with the mince mixture.

 ✏️ How To Make Halloween Stuffed Peppers